A snowmobile shall NOT be operated unless it has at least:

 Trail 6 - Runs along the Missaukee County Line.

-Trail 55 - Runs from Grand Traverse into Kalkaska Village and back to the north into Grand Traverse.
+Trail 55 - Runs from Grand Traverse into Kalkaska Village and back to the northwest into Grand Traverse.

 Trail 76 - Runs from Missaukee County, north through Kalkaska into Antrim County connects to Trail 4.